microsoft/fadtk/README.md

 ## 0x01.
 Installation

 To use the FAD toolkit, you must first install it.
-This library is tested on Python 3.11 on Linux but should work on Python >3.9 and on Windows as well.
+This library is created and tested on Python 3.11 on Linux but should work on Python >3.9 and on Windows and macOS as well.

 1. Install torch https://pytorch.org/
 2. `pip install fadtk`
-3. Install [ffmpeg](https://ffmpeg.org/) and [SoX](https://sox.sourceforge.net/) using your system's package manager (e.g. [brew](https://brew.sh/) for macOS, apt for Ubuntu, etc.)

-For Windows users: Please make sure ffmpeg and SoX are installed and placed in $PATH.

-If you want to use a version of ffmpeg or SoX that's different from the version in $PATH, you can set the `FFMPEG_PATH` and `SOX_PATH` environment variables before running the program.

 ### Optional Dependencies